nus-cs2103-AY2021S2/tp/docs/team/cheeerynne.md

       the validity of the specified names while not creating any unnecessary dependency between the Task and Person class.

 * **New Feature**: Added the ability to find tasks with specified keywords.
 (Pull Requests: [\#133](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/133))
-    * What it does: allows the user to find all tasks which contain any of the specified keywords in its title or description.
+    * What it does: Allows the user to find all tasks which contain any of the specified keywords in its title or description.
     * Justification: This feature improves the product significantly because a user can easily filter and find tasks based on specific keywords.
 With this easy filtering, there is no need for users to scroll through the entire list just to find a specific task.
     * Highlights: The implementation was challenging as I had to check through the title and description fields of all the tasks